cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.6.3v1 Instructions
 To create one or more custom audit retention policies, if the default retention policy is not sufficient for agency needs, follow [Create an audit log retention policy](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?view=o365-worldwide#create-an-audit-log-retention-policy) instructions.
 Ensure the duration selected in the retention policies is at least one year, in accordance with OMB M-21-31.

+As noted in the [License Requirements](https://github.com/cisagov/ScubaGear/baselines/defender.md#license-requirements-1) section above, the creation of a custom audit log retention policy and its retention in the M365 environment requires E5/G5 licenses or E3/G3 licenses with add-on compliance licenses, a E3/G3 license can view and export logs.
+To view and export auit logs follow [Export, configure, and view audit log records | Microsoft Learn](https://learn.microsoft.com/en-us/purview/audit-log-export-records) and/or [Untitled Goose Tool Fact Sheet | CISA.](https://www.cisa.gov/resources-tools/resources/untitled-goose-tool-fact-sheet)

 **`TLP:CLEAR`**